 Housatonic River - Water temperatures will be rising for the foreseeable future (low flow and hot sunny days).
 As such many trout will be seeking out the tributaries and thermal refuges while water temps are out of their comfort zone.
 These areas are critical to their survival when going gets rough.
-Water clarity is clear.
-Water temperatures are currently in the low 70's with flows at a very low 209 cfs at Falls Village and 282 cfs at Gaylordsville.
+Water is clear with water temperatures are currently in the low 70's with flows at a very low 235 cfs at Falls Village and 330 cfs at Gaylordsville.